 Customers want fast service.
 They expect quick resolutions, but service teams sometimes struggle to provide it.

-Offering omnichannel customer service is a solution to this problem.
+An omnichannel customer service solution is the fix to this problem.
 You have the chance to meet customers where they are, exactly when they’re looking for support, lowering your average time to resolution and setting customers up for success.

 If you have dedicated reps for each of the channels you offer, you’re lowering resolution time even more because there is someone ready to help as soon as a customer reaches out.